sUSDe — Risk Report

 The Reserve Fund (the loss-absorption buffer underlying USDe — see the USDe retail report §“What October 10, 2025 actually proved” for context) is currently ~9× overcapitalized versus Risk Committee floor recommendations.
 There’s an active proposal to redirect USDtb interest earnings from the Reserve Fund to sUSDe holders rather than build the fund further — if implemented, that lifts sUSDe APY modestly.

 A note on the pre-pivot peak yields: Many DeFi loopers and content creators reference sUSDe APYs from 2024–2025 when funding regimes were high and the basis trade dominated.
 Those numbers reflect a different system.
-The current ~3.72% is the post-pivot reality, and the Risk Committee’s view (per March 2026 Reserve Fund subcommittee post) is that the structurally lower yield with much-reduced variance is the right shape for the new architecture.
+The post-pivot reality is a single-digit rate — ~3.72% was the Q1-2026 print, and it is used throughout this report as an anchor for the shape of post-pivot yield, not as a live quote.
+Check Ethena’s dashboard for the current rate.
+The Risk Committee’s view (per March 2026 Reserve Fund subcommittee post) is that the structurally lower yield with much-reduced variance is the right shape for the new architecture.

 How exit works